Migration Agent is not starting or registering on a device

 If you think it has been assigned correctly check event viewer on the device to see if runbooks have been received.

-Furthermore, the Migration Agent checks the server every 24hrs, so you many want to restart the service to force it to start.
+Furthermore, the Migration Agent checks the server every hour, so you many want to restart the service to force it to start.

 Runbook has already completed on the device.